Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 ##### Parameters Selection

 The final parameters set up was the following:
+* Lambda layer:
+Applied  aproximation divinding by 255 and
 * Convolutional layers:
 As in the [nvidia model]((https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) ) I used strided convolutions in the first three convolutional layers with a 2x2, 5x5 kernels.
 Non strided convolutional layers with 3x3 kernels.
 * Activation layers: 'ELU'